Ruth Eller

 1. When you show me your rocks, I need to see ALL your rocks.
 That is the only way I can tell if you have duplicates.
 So always bring your blue rock box AND the ziplock bag with the current week's rocks.
 When I compare, I look at your whole collection.
 This can get tricky as your collection grows.

 2. Ask questions throughout the week.
 This is something you should do early on.
-If you wait till Friday, that means it's too late for me to help.
+If you wait till Monday, that means it's too late for me to help.
 Your grade will already be fixed.
-The last day is Thursday, right?
+The last day to check in with me is Friday, right?
 But...if you ask me a couple times in the week, that works the best.

 Some rules: